buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

     .. note:: No attempt is made to compare the image with the content of the Dockerfile parameter if the image is found.

+``version``
+    (optional, default to the higher version known by docker-py) This will indicates wich API version must be used to communicate with Docker.

 Setting up Volumes
 ..................